Number the Stars by Lois Lowry, 1989.

 Annemarie’s older sister, the grown-up child in their family, understood the complexities and dangers of the world and risked her life to fight for their country’s freedom, ultimately losing her life in the process.
 Annemarie’s younger sister is still largely unaware of the risks her family is taking to save their friends, still thinking in her innocence that the explosions from the destruction of the Danish naval fleet when the Nazis invaded were “fireworks” for her birthday.
 At the beginning of the story, Annemarie is between her two sisters: more aware of what is going on than Kirsti is but not aware of what her older sister did or knew.
 By the end of the story, Annemarie has moved to a more grown-up understanding but uses her innocent, little-girl appearance to fool the Nazis into thinking that she is just an ignorant child so they will be less suspicious of her.

+Although this story is fiction, similar incidents happened in real life when people took great risks to help Jewish people escape from the Nazis.
+In the back of the book, there is an Afterword that explains more about the historical events behind the story.
 This book was a 1990 Newbery Award winner.
-In the back of the book, there is an Afterword that explains more about the historical events behind the story.